RedisLabs/redisraft/docs/Deployment.md

 The number of milliseconds the cluster will to wait for a heartbeat from the leader before assuming it is down and initiating a re-election.

-This value should be sufficiently greater than `raft-interval` and `request-timeout` to avoid false positives that would lead to cluster instability.
+This value should be sufficiently greater than `raft-interval` and `request-timeout` to avoid prematurely initiating an election, which will result in cluster instability.

 *Default*: 500